SAPD officer arrested for making terroristic threat against family member – KSAT

 This dashboard is comprised of 4 pages and can be searched by incident type on page 2, officer name on page 3, and disciplinary outcomes on page 4.

 This dashboard was a project funded by the Catalyst Grant offered by the Urban Institute and Microsoft Justice Reform Initiative.
-We would like to thank the Microsoft team, Urban Institute, and our data leads Brittany Sharp and James Dykman for working tireless hours to make this project a reality!
+We would like to thank the Microsoft team, Urban Institute, and our current and former data leads: Brittany Sharp, James Dykman, and Juanes Zapata for working tireless hours to make this project a reality!
 We would also like to thank the fellows at Bluebonnet Fellows for their support.

 The most common officer misconduct for SAPD is Agency Vehicle Crash, Responsibility to Serve the Public (this is a wide ranging category that includes violations like using profane and derogatory language, being rude to civilians, and general bad behavior), and Use of Government Resources (using confidential police information for personal reasons, and remaining on a call for service for longer than necessary).